Fresh* Sheets Kathedral – Friendly boutique guesthouse next door to Old Town’s cathedral.

 - Address: Buniceva poljana 6, Dubrovnik.

-- Nearest Bus: From the bus station just outside Pile Gate (0.3 mile, 7-minute walk), buses run to Lapad, Babin Kuk, and other far-flung parts of Dubrovnik.
-Airport buses stop on the opposite side of Old Town, just outside Ploče Gate (0.2 mile, 5-minute walk).
+- Nearest Bus: From the bus station just outside Pile Gate (0.3 mile), buses run to Lapad, Babin Kuk, and other far-flung parts of Dubrovnik.
+Airport buses stop on the opposite side of Old Town, just outside Ploče Gate (0.2 mile).

 - Area: Super-central location adjacent to the cathedral, right in the heart of Old Town.
 All attractions within Old Town are just a few minutes’ walk from the hotel, as are numerous dining options and bars.